 - No app version

-- Navigation tools is not intuitive
+- Navigation tools are not intuitive

 - The free downloaded software doesn’t have built-in features for sharing on social media